 That being said, those advantages may be offset by having to first create a separate tax-exempt organization to own the nonprofit LLC.

 For the reasons above, forming a nonprofit corporation is a simpler process than starting a nonprofit LLC.
 Each state has its own rules for forming a corporation, but most of them include choosing a unique name, appointing directors, naming a registered agent (see our what is a registered agent page), filing Articles of Incorporation, drafting corporate bylaws, getting an Employer Identification Number (EIN) from the IRS, and filing for 501(c)(3) status.
 Learn more on Articles of Incorporation definition.
-Check out also the corporate bylaws definition.
+Check out also the bylaws definition.

 Recommended articles:

 Although ZenBusiness doesn’t help with nonprofit formations at this time, we have many other business services that can help your nonprofit succeed.
-We can help you secure a registered agent, get an EIN, get a domain name, build a website, determine what business licenses and permits you need, and more.
+We can help you secure a registered agent, get an EIN, get a domain name, build a website, determine what business licenses and permits report you need, and more.
 Contact us today to see how we can help.

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.